Karns11/RandomUserDataPipeline/README.md

 Lastly, I perform some slight data cleaning before saving the data to the table in the database.
 In the following code, I first check to make sure that the data frame exists and that there is data within it.
 If the data frame does not exist or is empty, that means there were issues with the additional APIs and the data should not be saved to the database unless it has been enriched with the additional APIs first.

 If the data frame does exist and there is data within it, I make sure to convert the birth_date field to a date, rather than a datetime, using pandas, and then replace the data in the database with the new records.
-I figured this method would be acceptable for this use case since the main objective is to view python and sql analysis skills.
+I figured this method would be acceptable for this use case since the main objective is to view Python and sql analysis skills.
 However, a perfectly acceptable alternative would be to add a "processdate" field to the dataset here, and then append the data rather than replace it. that will allow the user of the data to isolate users that were loaded on a certain date, for example.
 In a production system, that might be a good idea.

 ```python
 # slight data cleaning - store birthdate field as date and save dataframe to database